 Mosquitos transmit heartworms from pet to pet when they feed.
-The larval stages develop in the blood stream into adult worms that live in the heart and pulmonary vessels, in the lungs.
+The larval stages develop in the bloodstream into adult worms that live in the heart and pulmonary vessels, in the lungs.
 Heartworm preventative kills off the larval stage before it develops into the adult worm.

 Antigen test looks in the blood for the presence of female heartworms.
-Its takes 6 to 7 months for the microfilariae to develop into an adult and the test will only show a positive result when they are adults.
-Microfilariae tests looks for microfilariae in the blood, about 30% of positive dogs will show microfilariae.
-This depends on the severity of infection.
+It takes 6 to 7 months for the microfilariae to develop into an adult and the test will only show a positive result when they are adults.
+Microfilariae tests look for microfilariae in the blood, about 30% of positive dogs will show microfilariae.
+This depends on the severity of the infection.
 Imaging diagnostics like thoracic radiographs will show structural changes caused by heartworms.
 They cannot determine if the pet is positive or negative as the structural changes are irreversible.
 This is due to the inflammation of the vessels and dilation of the heart caused by the heartworms.

-The recommended treatment is the split dose protocol or also known as the “fast kill” protocol.
+The recommended treatment is the split-dose protocol or also known as the “fast kill” protocol.
 The Patient starts out on a monthly Heartworm preventative to halt the development of more heartworms.
 They will continue this for the rest of their life.
 During the first month, they will be on Doxycycline or Minocycline to weaken the adult heartworms.
 Then they will be given a dose of Melarsomine to kill off the weak and older heartworm after they finish the Doxycycline or Minocycline.
 They will also start on steroids to decrease inflammation.
-A month later, they will get two doses of Melarsomine 24 hours apart to kill of the remaining heartworms.
+A month later, they will get two doses of Melarsomine 24 hours apart to kill the remaining heartworms.
 Throughout this protocol and 6 weeks after the last dose of Melarsomine, they will need to be on strict rest.

 The other treatment option is called the “slow kill” protocol, which is not recommended by the American Heartworm Society.
 The difference in this treatment plan is that you do not give any doses of Melarsomine.
 The patient is still put on monthly heartworm preventative and given Doxycycline or Minocycline.
 This weakens the adult heartworms, shortens their life expectancy, and prevents new heartworms from forming.
 The average heartworm lives 5 to 7 years.
 The patient needs to be strictly rested until tested negative for heartworms.